eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Machine Learning Scientist*** and ***Deep Learning Scientist*** roles:
 + platform-agnostic machine learning development
 + Experience framework such as ***MLflow, Kubeflow, Airflow, Seldon Core, TFServing*** etc
++ skill set for DEEP LEARNING ALGORITHM INTERN
+	- Development the deep machine learning models covers computer vision and NLP applications
+	- Software performance bottleneck analysis in CNN/RNN/LSTM architectures and design
+	- Development of AI profiling tools for neural processor engines to optimize the entire deep neural network architectures
+	- Robust learning through minimal data, unsupervised learning, and on-device learning
+	- Basic knowledge of leading edge neural network models from TensorFlow/Tlite, Keras, Caffe/Caffe2
+	- Bachelor’s degree/Master’s degree. in Computer Science, Machine Learning, Mathematics, robotics, or similar field (Master’s degree is preferred)
+	- 1+ years of industry/academia experience with deep learning algorithm development and optimization.
+	- Experience in deep networks (CNN, DBN, RNN, LSTM, DCN) or reinforcement learning (RL)
+	- Experience with classification and regression algorithms (e.g. SVM, MLP)
+	- 2-3 years of software engineering experience in an academic or industrial setting.
+	- Excellent Python, C++, and object-oriented programming skills demonstrated through relevant industry experience
+	- Hands-on experience in computer vision and deep learning frameworks, e.g., OpenCV,Tensorflow,Keras,Pytorch, and Caffe.
+	- Ability to quickly adapt to new situations, learn new technologies, and collaborate and communicate effectively.
+	- Location: San Diego, CA.
++ skill set for SOFTWARE ENGINEER (INTERN)—DEEP LEARNING/MACHINE LEARNING /COMPUTER VISION
+	- Software performance bottleneck analysis of frameworks, tools, and run-time to develop and integrate full stack solutions using a variety of neural network architectures.
+	- Development of AI profiling tools for neural processor engines to optimize the deep neural network architectures
+	- Bachelor's /Master’s degree. in Computer Science, Machine Learning, or similar field (Master’s degree is preferred)
+	- Basic knowledge on object-oriented software design skills
+	- Software engineering experience in an academic or industrial setting.
+	- Experience with Python, C++/C, and object-oriented programming skills demonstrated through relevant industry experience.
+	- Hands-on experience running machine learning toolkits such Caffe/Caffe2, PyTorch, and TensorFlow
+	- Basic knowledge of machine learning concepts, algorithms and architectures, including CNNs, LSTM-RNNs, etc
+	- Ability to quickly adapt to new situations, learn new technologies, and collaborate and communicate effectively.
+	- Location: San Diego, CA.
++ skill set:
+	- At Toyota Research Institute (TRI), we’re building a future where everyone has the freedom to move, engage, and explore with a focus on reducing vehicle collisions, injuries, and fatalities.
+Join us in our mission to improve the quality of human life through advances in artificial intelligence, automated driving, robotics, and materials science.
+We’re dedicated to building a world of “mobility for all” where everyone, regardless of age or ability, can live in harmony with technology to enjoy a better life.
+Through innovations in AI, we’ll help...
+		* Develop vehicles incapable of causing a crash, regardless of the actions of the driver.
+		* Develop technology for vehicles and robots to help people enjoy new levels of independence, access, and mobility.
+		* Bring advanced mobility technology to market faster.
+		* Discover new materials that will make batteries and hydrogen fuel cells smaller, lighter, less expensive and more powerful.
+		* Develop human-centered AI systems to augment (not replace) human decision making to increase the quality of decisions (e.g. mitigate cognitive biases) and/or to facilitate faster innovation cycles.
+	- Our work is guided by a dedication to safety – in both what we research and how we perform our research our goal is to benefit society.
+As a subsidiary of Toyota, TRI is fueled by a diverse and inclusive community of people who carry invaluable leadership, experience, and ideas from industry-leading companies.
+	- We strive to build a company that helps our people thrive, achieve work-life balance, and bring their best selves to work.
+At TRI, you will have the opportunity to enjoy the best of both worlds ‒ a fun environment with forward-thinking people who enjoy solving tough problems and the financial backing to successfully achieve our goals.
+	- TRI's Planning and Control team is building the decision-making, planning, and execution technology required to develop the uncrashable Toyota.
+We are doing cutting edge research in the decision systems required for L5 autonomous cars in addition to the exploration of highly dynamic control regimes and blended driver-machine control techniques to build the ultimate, fun, uncrashable car of the future.
+We are leveraging advances in AI, Planning, and Control Theory to realize a scalable, verifiable system to solve the L5 driving problem in the long term, while making a difference in society in the short term through our Guardian and Chauffeur systems.
+	- Responsibilities:
+		* Develop, deploy and evaluate state of the art algorithms in agent behavior prediction.
+		* Closely work together with perception and motion planning engineers and research scientists to understand needs and develop integrated solutions.
+		* Maintain and improve the interplay between perception, prediction, and planning to achieve robust and human-like AV behavior.
+		* Build software tools to accelerate prediction and planning development.
+		* Design reusable software components as part of an integrated system.
+		* Understand and fulfill the software practices that produce maintainable code, including automated testing, continuous integration, and code review.
+	- Qualifications:
+		* Master's degree or greater in Robotics, Computer Science or equivalent and 3+ years of industry experience, or B.S. and 5+ years of industry experience.
+		* Strong systems-level thinking and approach to problem solving.
+		* Solid C++ software development skills.
+		* Strong understanding of common software performance issues and trade-offs.
+		* Lifelong learner, interested in tackling new challenges daily.
+		* Familiarity with modern machine learning concepts.
+		* Familiarity with computational geometry and dynamics.
+		* Good communication and collaboration skills.
+		* Experience deploying machine learning models on real-world applications is a plus
+		* Experience fielding real-world robotic systems is a plus.
 + skill set for Research Scientist:
 	- Responsibilities:
 		* Perform and publish cutting-edge research in machine intelligence, with special focus on fundamental algorithms and applications for computer vision, language modelling, numerical formats and graph neural networks.